Cvaniak/Consistent/README.md

 ## Newest update

+In `poc` there are two programs: `main.py` that removes comments from file and put them to json file and `join_them.py` that merges two files together again.

+Now I need more research to decide how to handle the flow.

+## 03.03.2024

 So we have working `comment remover`.
 Just few lines of code and we can remove comments from file.
 The final solution will be probably in `Rust` but `PoCs` I will do in `Python`.